Dragonrock/Snake-Double-Q-learning/Readme.md

 4. **Visualizations:** Track the AI's progress with charts that visualize performance, action distribution, and rewards. te the reward mechanism that guides the AI's learning.

+Why Simple Q-Learning Doesn't Work

+Simple Q-Learning implementations often face challenges in the Snake game due to the sheer complexity of potential game states.
+Every combination of the snake's position, food location, and the presence or absence of obstacles creates a unique state.
+This vast number of states can overwhelm Q-tables, which store values for each state-action pair.
+Additionally, the random repositioning of food after each consumption makes it difficult for the AI to develop consistent strategies.
+Moreover, if rewards are only given when the snake eats food,  feedback might be too infrequent for effective learning, especially early in training.
+This combination of factors can lead to slow convergence or even the complete failure of the algorithm to find a good solution.

 **License**
 MIT License: [https://choosealicense.com/licenses/mit/](https://choosealicense.com/licenses/mit/)